 Cecil was reportedly lured out of the park at night, shot and wounded by Palmer, and only killed by the pair 40 hours later, by rifle, from the safety of a truck.
 They stopped to pose for a gruesome portrait with Cecil’s corpse before beheading and skinning him.

-Conservation groups in Zimbabwe have understandably reacted with anger, largely due to the manner in which Cecil was killed.
 “Both the professional hunter and land owner had no permit or quota to justify the offtake of the lion and therefore are liable for the illegal hunt,” a joint press statement by Zimbabwe’s Parks and Wildlife Management Authority and the Safari Operators Association of Zimbabwe reads.
 Bronkhorst is now facing criminal charges, and will appear in front of a Hwange court on Wednesday, July 29.

 Locals are further incensed by Palmer’s absenteeism—the dentist has yet to be charged for his involvement in the kill.
 “If you’re a local and you kill an animal without a license you get between two and five years in prison,” Johnny Rodrigues, head of the Zimbabwe Conservation Task Force, told The Telegraph.